It is the chief characteristic of data science that it works. ― Isaac Asimov (paraphrased)

 4.44

-Once you move past simpler linear models as here or generalized linear models, obtaining uncertainty estimates for predictions is difficult, and tools to do so can be scarce.
-This is especially the case for models used in machine learning, and practically non-existent for deep learning approaches.
-In practice, you can use bootstrapping (Section 6.11.1) to get a sense of the uncertainty, but this is often not a good estimate in many data scenarios and can be computationally expensive.
-Bayesian approaches (Section 6.11.2) can also provide estimates of uncertainty, but likewise are computationally expensive, and require a good deal of expertise to implement for more complex settings.
+Once you move past simpler linear models and generalized linear models, obtaining uncertainty estimates for predictions is difficult, and tools to do so can be scarce.
+This is especially the case for models used in machine learning contexts, and relatively rare for deep learning approaches.
+In practice, you can use bootstrapping (Section 6.11.3) to get a sense of the uncertainty, but this is often not a good estimate in many data scenarios and can be computationally expensive.
+Bayesian approaches (Section 6.11.4) can also provide estimates of uncertainty, but likewise are computationally expensive, and require a good deal of expertise to implement for more complex settings.
 Quantile regression (Section 8.5) can sometimes be appropriate to estimate predictions at different quantiles that can serve as a proxy for prediction intervals, but tools to do so for various models are uncommon.
-On the other hand, conformal prediction tools are becoming more popular, and can provide a more reliable estimate of prediction uncertainty for any type of model, but are, you guessed it, computationally expensive for more accurate estimates and good tools are only recently becoming available7.
+On the other hand, conformal prediction tools are becoming more popular, and can provide a more reliable estimate of prediction uncertainty for any type of model.
+Yet they too are computationally expensive for more accurate estimates, and good tools are only recently becoming available7.

-So at this point you have the gist of prediction, prediction error, and uncertainty in a prediction, but there is still more to it!
+So at this point you have the gist of prediction, prediction error, and uncertainty in a prediction, but there is still more to modeling!
 We’ll come back to global assessments of model error very shortly, and even more detail can be found in Chapter 4 where we dive deeper into our models and how they work, and Chapter 6, where we see how to estimate the parameters of our model by picking those that will reduce the prediction error the most.
-For now though, let’s move on to the other main use of models, which is to help us understand the relationships between the features and the target, or explanation.
+For now though, let’s move on to the other main use of models, explanation, where the focus is on understanding the relationships between the features and the target.

 3.4 How Do We Interpret the Model?